 The Academy serves the public and the nursing profession by advancing health policy and practice through the generation, synthesis, and dissemination of nursing knowledge.
 Every day across America, the Academy and its members create and execute knowledge-driving and policy-related initiates to drive reform of America's healthcare system.

-AAN's more than 2,100 members—known as Fellows—are nursing's most accomplished leaders in education management, practice and research.
+Academy's more than 2,100 members—known as fellows—are nursing's most accomplished leaders in education management, practice and research.
 Fellows include association executives; university presidents, chancellors, and deans; state and federal political appointees; hospital chief executives and vice presidents for nursing; nurse consultants; researchers; and entrepreneurs.

 Fellows have been recognized for their extraordinary nursing careers and are among the nation's most highly-educated citizens: more than 90% hold doctoral degrees and the rest have completed masters programs.
 Invitation to the fellowship represents more than recognition of one's accomplishments within the nursing profession.
 Academy fellows also have a responsibility to contribute their time and energies to the Academy and to engage with other health care leaders outside the Academy in transforming America's health care system by

 The Academy is governed by a 10-member board of directors, elected by the Fellows.
 Board members oversee the Academy's strategic planning and financial management.
 Fellows are encouraged to participate in one of the Academy's expert panels that correlate with their area of expertise.